gdgtoledo/katangapp-android/CONTRIBUTING.md

 finally the private ones.

 On each type, first add the constants (static final), then the static, and finally the regular ones.

-## Names
-Use camel case for variables and methods.

 ## Organize imports
 Separate imports with a blank line on those ones differing their second package names.